el-f/Election-Project-Public/README.md

 The program simulates an election cycle, including citizens, political parties, ballots and a voting process.

 This project focuses on practicing:
-- Structure and heirarchy, interfaces.
+- Structure and hierarchy, interfaces.
 - Code reuse, polymorphism and generics.
 - MVC design pattern.
 - Using Java/JavaFX advanced features.